ChangeBridge: Spatiotemporal Image Generation with Multimodal Controls for Remote Sensing: Related work

 \subsection{Spatiotemporal Scenario Simulation}

-Spatiotemporal scenario simulation plays a crucial role in understanding land use changes and urban dynamics.
-Traditional methods in this area primarily rely on rule-based algorithms \cite{roodposhti2019novel, chaturvedi2021machine, crooks2010rule}, statistical models \cite{ren2019spatially, tong2022statistical} and game engine \cite{aicd} to generate land use scenarios.
-While effective for basic spatial analysis, these approaches fail to realistically simulate environmental changes.
+Spatiotemporal scenario simulation plays a crucial role in understanding land use changes and urban dynamics in remote sensing.
+Traditional methods in this area primarily rely on rule-based algorithms \cite{roodposhti2019novel, chaturvedi2021machine, crooks2010rule} and statistical models \cite{ren2019spatially, tong2022statistical} to perform numerical simulations of spatiotemporal dynamics.
+Still, they fail to synthesize realistic future scenarios that are visually intuitive and easy to interpret.

-More recently, generative models have brought new vitality to spatiotemporal scenario simulation.
-Changen \cite{changen} uses GANs to generate post-event scenes by modifying conditioned change maps, while Changen2 \cite{changen2} incorporates a diffusion model for scalable spatiotemporal scenario generation.
-ChangeAnywhere \cite{changeanywhere} utilizes an unconditional diffusion model and XOR operations to generate pre-event and post-event images.
-ChangeDiff \cite{zang2024ChangeDiff} combines text-to-layout and layout-to-image modules to generate spatiotemporal scenario based on text prompts.

-These excellent change generation methods typically modify conditions to model spatial changes but fail to generate changes based on given pre-event images.
-In contrast, we propose ChangeBridge, which models temporal generation under multimodal spatial controls while aligning with the given pre-event images.